 Yes but you need a VR ready PC running Windows 10 (it won't work on a Mac).
-You also need the Oculus Rift Software installed (restart your computer after the installation).
 Be sure to launch your games from the Games tab in the Virtual Desktop menu in VR.
 Not all games work; see compatibility list.

 It says 'Computer is unreachable'

 If you see a 'Not on same network' warning and are not connecting through the internet remotely:

 Make sure your computer is connected to the same router and is on the same network as your headset (the headset might be on a Guest network for example)